History of Minnesota: Dakota War of 1862

 During the Civil War, the state faced another crisis as the Dakota War of 1862 broke out.
 As white settlement pressed in, the Dakota were destitute, even starving because of the loss of habitat of huntable game.
-Dakota had signed the Treaty of Traverse des Sioux and Treaty of Mendota in 1851, negotiating with corrupt officials who enriched themselves.
+Dakota had signed the Treaty of Traverse des Sioux and Treaty of Mendota in 1851.
 They were given a strip of land of 10 miles north and south of the Minnesota River, but were later forced to sell the northern half.
 In 1862, crop failures left the Dakota with food shortages, and government money was delayed.

 The conflict was ignited when four young Dakota men, searching for food, killed a family of white settlers on August 17.
 That night, a faction of Little Crow's Dakota decided to try and drive all settlers out of the Minnesota River valley.
 In the weeks that followed, Dakota warriors attacked and killed hundreds of settlers, causing thousands to flee the area.
 The ensuing battles at the Lower Sioux Agency, Fort Ridgely, Birch Coulee, and Wood Lake punctuated a six-week war, which ended with the trial of 425 Indians for their participation in the war.
 Of this number, 303 were convicted and sentenced to death.
 Bishop Henry Benjamin Whipple pled to President Abraham Lincoln for clemency, and the death sentences of all but 39 Sioux were reduced to prison terms.
 On December 26, 1862, 38 Sioux were hanged in the largest mass execution in the United States.

 Many of the remaining Dakota Indians, including non-combatants were confined in a prison camp at Pike Island over the winter of 1862–1863, where between 125 and 300 died of disease.
 They were later exiled to the Crow Creek Reservation, and then to a reservation near Niobrara, Nebraska.
 A small number of Dakota Indians returned to Minnesota in the 1880s and established small communities near Granite Falls, Morton, Prior Lake, and Red Wing.

 World War I

-When the United States entered the Great war, Minnesota's National Guard was activated for federal service.
+When the United States entered the First World War, Minnesota's National Guard was activated for federal service.
 To fill that void the State created the Minnesota Home Guard.
 The 16th Battalion was the first African American unit formed by the State of Minnesota.
 Companies A, B, and band were formed in St. Paul while C and D Companies came from Minneapolis.
 Because of the bigotry the soldiers experienced at enlistment, they insisted their officers be black.
 When the war ended the Home guard was disbanded, however, there was community support for the 16th being incorporated into the National guard.
 Instead, in April 1919, the Minnesota Legislature approved the formation of the First Infantry Battalion of the Minnesota Militia.
 It was segregated and not an official unit of the state guard.

 Fort Snelling was converted to a rehabilitation hospital for veterans, and treated victims of the 1918 influenza pandemic.